Popol2411/myFlix-client/README.md

 - Returns data about a genre, with a name and description

-- Displays example movies

 ### Director view

-- Returns data about a director (name, bio, birth year, death year)
+- Returns data about a director (name, bio)

+### Profile view

+- Allows users to update their user info (username, password, email, date of birth)

+- Allows existing users to unregister

-- Displays example movies
+- Displays favorite movies

+- Allows users to remove a movie from their list of favorites

 ## :hammer_and_wrench: Built With